France eyes layoffs clampdown as unemployment climbs

-PARIS (Reuters) - France’s new Socialist government is planning labor regulations in the coming months to ramp up the cost of laying off workers for companies, its labor minister said on Thursday after data showed the jobless rate has hit 10 percent.
+PARIS, June 7 (Reuters) - France’s new Socialist government is planning labour regulations in the coming months to ramp up the cost of laying off workers for companies, its labour minister said on Thursday after data showed the jobless rate has hit 10 percent.

 President Francois Hollande rode to power in a presidential runoff last month on a promise to tackle soaring unemployment, which has reached the highest level in nearly 13 years.

-With the economy stalling, Labor Minister Michel Sapin said urgent measures were needed against unemployment and that he aimed to put forward legislation after the summer break.
+With the economy stalling, Labour Minister Michel Sapin said urgent measures were needed against unemployment and that he aimed to put forward legislation after the summer break.

 “The main idea is to make layoffs so expensive for companies that it’s not worth it,” Sapin said in an interview with France Info radio.